-The Lot Size Map identifies two areas with differing minimum allotment sizes, being 420sqm for the land zoned R2 and 950sqm for land zoned R5.
+The Lot Size Map identifies two areas with differing minimum allotment sizes, being 420sqm for the land zoned R2.
 There are no provisions for subdivision within the land zoned RE1.

-Comment: The proposed development provides for allotments that are not less than 420sqm on the land zoned R2 and 950sqm on the land zoned R5.
+Comment: The proposed development provides for allotments that are not less than 420sqm on the land zoned R2.